isomerpages/moe-silingpri/_signature-programmes/P1 Transitional Programme.md

 ##### **C**ollaboration

 ##### **1. Care**
-###### **Social & Emotional Readiness**
+###### **Social &amp; Emotional Readiness**

-When children go through the transition from preschool to primary school, they will experience many changes at several levels:
+When children go through the transition from preschool to primary school, they will experience many changes at several levels:&nbsp;
 • change in the school structure – size of school, subjects, school rules, etc.
-• change in the classroom structure – size of class, seating arrangement,
+• change in the classroom structure – size of class, seating arrangement,&nbsp;
-   teaching methods, etc.
+&nbsp; &nbsp;teaching methods, etc.&nbsp;
 • change in relationships – teachers, peers, greater competition, etc
 Good mental wellbeing is a key factor in supporting children in their transition process.
 Children with good mental wellbeing are likely to be able to navigate their new surroundings with greater ease, and hence adjust better and faster to the new school setting.